Before sending your Cloudflare log data to Splunk, ensure that you:

 Post Installation Notes

-You can change the Index Name after initial configuration by accessing the app Set up page by clicking on the Apps dropdown and navigating to Manage Apps > Cloudflare App for Splunk > Set up.
+You can change the Index Name after the initial configuration by clicking on the Settings dropdown and navigating to Advance search.
+There you can select Search macros and look for the Cloudflare App for Splunk.

 The Cloudflare App for Splunk comes with a custom Cloudflare Data Model that has an acceleration time frame of 1 day but is not accelerated by default.
 If you enable , we recommend that the Data Model is only accelerated for 1 or 7 days to ensure there are no adverse effects within your Splunk environment.